jakeogh/colorpipe/README.md

-The net has plenty* of questions that boil down to "my app has color output, but the color is lost when I pipe it or redirect it".
+The net has plenty* of questions that boil down to "my app has color output, but the color is lost when I pipe or redirect it".

 colorpipe aims to be a general solution to this problem